kevinolega/callcentertrainingtips/about.md

 Originally shared with four friends, this website grew into my personal library of career advice.

-The goal is to inspire friends to build professional skills that will allow you to achieve your dream income.
+The goal is to inspire friends build professional skills that will allow you to achieve your dream income.

-I decided to write the lessons on the website that I wanted to read.
+I wrote the lessons that I wanted to read.

-The website that I wish existed when I started looking for work.
+This is the website that I wish existed when I started looking for work.

-We also have a [Facebook community](https://facebook.com/callcentertrainingtips/).
+We have a small [Facebook community](https://facebook.com/callcentertrainingtips/).

-I'm Kevin and I have been helping friends get hired in a call center since 2005 and I began publishing my lessons in 2012.
+My name is Kevin and I've been helping friends get hired in a call center since 2005.

+I began publishing my lessons in 2012.

 [My lessons already helped hundreds of Filipinos get hired in a call center](https://callcentertrainingtips.com/testimonials).

-Several hundred Filipinos had sent me letters and messages, thanking and informing me of their success, that they are already hired in a call center.
+A few hundred Filipinos sent me letters and messages, thanking and informing me of their success.

+Most messages tell me that they are already hired in a call center.

+Thank you for the tips.

 Some readers went as far as sending me gifts and donations to help keep this website running.

-Some readers have hired me to assist them to get better results in their job application or promotion interviews.
+Some readers hired me to assist them in their job application or promotion.

 I spend several hours every week writing and publishing new lessons.